 Step 4: Enrolment

-If accepted, applicants should inform which program option they prefer, which subjects they will attend and confirm their participation in the program by paying the enrolment fee.
+If accepted, applicants should inform which program option they prefer, which subjects they will attend, and confirm their participation in the program by paying the enrolment fee.
 This information will be included in the acceptance letter that will be sent to the applicant to start their visa process, if necessary.
 If you do not take this step within the requested deadlines, the vacancy may be assigned to another candidate on the waiting list.

 Step 5: Registration

-Once participation in the program is confirmed, students will be contacted by NOVA with instructions for paying the Semester´s fee and the following steps, including information about the start of classes, timetables, school calendar, etc.
+Once participation in the program is confirmed, students will be contacted by NOVA with instructions for paying the Programme´s fee and the following steps, including information about the start of classes, timetables, school calendar, etc.

 All of our communications are sent to the email that the candidate gave on the application form.
 Applicants are responsible for checking their email account regularly (including spam and junk boxes).